Juvenile

 The Conflict Program’s appointed attorneys provide indigent defense to youths charged with a crime in Contra Costa county.
 The Conflict Program’s appointed attorneys provide indigent defense to Contra Costa county youths.

-What is a juvenile offender?
+What is a adjudicated youth?

 Juvenile proceedings in Deliquency Cases: